Yowani Choctaw: Background

-For the remnant tribes, peace came when Sam Houston was elected as President of Texas the next year.
-He approved the Treaty of Birds Fort, which brought an end to hostilities, especially for the Cherokee residing at Monclova, Mexico under Chicken Trotter.
-Following the end of the Texas-Indian Wars, some of the Yowani returned to East Texas, where they settled with members of Chicken Trotter's Texas Cherokee, along with Old Settler and Ridge Party Cherokee, and McIntosh Party Creek.

 Most of the men served in the Confederate Army during the American Civil War.
 In the early 20th century, several members of the Yowani Choctaw, led by William Clyde Thompson of Texas, relocated to the Chickasaw Nation in Indian Territory.
 They wanted to be included in registration for the Dawes Commission Final Rolls as citizens by blood of the Choctaw Nation and recognized by the federal government.
 This would enable them to be eligible for allotments of land, as the United States had decided to allocate the tribal communal land to individual households to encourage their adoption of subsistence farming.
 A long political struggle ensued between 1898 and 1909, as the Choctaw leaders of Indian Territory did not want the long-absent Yowani to receive any of their land.

 In 1905 the Bureau of Indian Affairs struck all the registered Texas Yowani from the Final Rolls of the Choctaw Nation.
 Thompson pursued a legal challenge, appealing the government's action ultimately to the United States Supreme Court.
 It ruled in favor of the Yowani, and these families were included on a 1909 Choctaw reinstatement list, giving them citizenship in the Choctaw Nation and the right to any associated benefits.

 Village

 The original Yowani village appeared on a 1777 French map near the village of Chicasawhay and the Pascagoula River, west of what was described at the "Choctaw Capitale."

 The Yowani Choctaw were associated by name with the village where they were living when French traders from the La Louisiane colony encountered them.
 The word in Choctaw is believed to have meant "caterpillar," likely common at that site.

 Over time, the Yowani band expanded its territory westward to the eastern dividing ridge of Bogue Homa, then northward as far as present-day Pachuta Creek.
 From this point, their territory ran south to the confluence of the Chickasawhay and Buckatunna rivers.

 By 1764, a group of Yowani had moved west into Louisiana, where they established contact with the Koasati and Caddo indigenous peoples.
 Over time, the Yowani adopted Caddo customs and the groups became very interlinked by marriage.

 In the late 19th century, the American anthropologist James Mooney listed the Yowani as one of the 13 divisions of the Caddo Confederacy.
+They were sketched among the Caddo by a member of Manuel de Mier y Terán's party in 1828.